 Cala Mitigliano with it’s crystal clear water – you can have it all to yourself on a weekday.

 How to get to the Sorrento Coast?

 We made our way to the Sorrento Coast via a 1:50 hour direct flight from Vienna to Naples.
 At the airport our patience was tested while waiting for a rental car.
 It was a Friday around noon and it seemed everyone had arrived at the same time.

-Our rental car company “Sicily by Car” was one of the smaller firms at the airport.
+Our rental car company “Sicily by Car” was one of the smaller rental companies at the airport.
 This way we had a rather short line and “only” waited for approx. 30 minutes.
-We suggest not to rent from the big name rental companies here – the lines at their desks were insane… (or not fly on a Friday at noon)!
+We suggest not to rent from the big name rental companies here – the lines at their desks were insane… (or not arrive on a Friday at noon)!